PDXDevCampJuly/michael/html_css_js/mockForum/nehemiah_review.md

 ### Update
 14 September 2015

-Removed the set timeout of 15 seconds and success message.
+Removed the setTimeout of 15 seconds and the success message.
 The page will reload on a successful POST.

 ### Reviewed by: [Nehemiah Newell](https://github.com/nehemiahnewell)
 14 September 2014